Skip to content

 Ignoring intuition

-On many occasions we are actually aware at a subconscious level of the correct course of action.
-Unfortunately, we often tend to ignore our intuition.
+On many occasions a decider is aware at a subconscious level of the right course of action and then ignores that signal.
 Intuition is useful in non-standard situations and in expedient decision making.

 Intuition is often dismissed as unreliable.
-The handout names a real cost of dismissing it: experienced decision makers have absorbed many patterns through experience, and intuition is partly the signal of those patterns.
+Dismissing it has a real cost: experienced decision makers have absorbed many patterns through experience, and intuition is partly the signal of those patterns.

 The skill is using intuition without being captured by it.
 Use intuition as a check: “the data say A, but my gut says B; what is the gut noticing that the data are missing?”
 Sometimes the gut is right; sometimes it is bias.
 The questioning is the work.